tom2tomtomtom/bread/ASSET_MANAGEMENT_SYSTEM.md

 - ✅ **Complete Workflow Integration** with brief enhancement
 - ✅ **Production-Ready Architecture** with error handling

-The system transforms the BREAD platform from a simple text-based creative tool into a comprehensive visual asset management and creative workflow platform! 🚀
+The system transforms the AIDEAS platform from a simple text-based creative tool into a comprehensive visual asset management and creative workflow platform! 🚀